(This page has information for schools. Click here for the program)

 We have arranged speakers and panels to engage the students and will have activities catered to the students.
 During the program, attendees are asked to remain in their seats out of respect for the speakers and to minimize disruption.
 We’ll have plenty of breaks and opportunities to walk around.

-We know how hungry students get!
-We will provide lunch, and beverages will be available throughout the day.
-(Please note: No food or water is allowed in Kirby Auditorium.)
+We know how hungry students get.
+We will provide morning snacks and lunch, and beverages will be available throughout the day.

-We at ConnectSafely appreciate all you have done to bring your students to the event and we look forward to meeting you at the National Constitution Center!
+We at ConnectSafely appreciate all you have done to bring your students to the event and we look forward to meeting you at the event.